 While the influence of newspapers seems to have diminished in favour of online reporting in recent years, there’s no disputing the role that the media have always played in representing the interests of the people.
-The stories that newspapers choose to feature (or not feature for that matter) guide public opinion on all manner of things, from how popular the Kardashians are, to how efficient people view the operations of the government.
-So influential is the media that an international PR agency have recently been found guilty of using the unwitting South African media to further divide black and white people in our country – such is the power of words.
-So it makes sense then that during apartheid, the government would do all that they could to try and control the press.
+The stories that newspapers choose to feature (or not feature for that matter) guide public opinion on all manner of things, from how popular the Kardashians are to how people view the operations of the government.
+So influential is the media that an international PR agency has recently been found guilty of using the unwitting South African media to further divide black and white people in our country – such is the power of words.
+So, it makes sense then that during apartheid, the government would do all that they could to try and control the press.

 For many years the South African government tried their very best to retain a semblance of a free press.
-They were caught between a rock and hard place; on the one hand they wanted the international community to look favourably on South Africa, and restricting the press was no way to go about that, but on the other it was essential that they controlled what the press published if they were to maintain the status quo.
+They were caught between a rock and hard place; on the one hand they wanted the international community to look favourably on South Africa, and restricting the press was no way to go about that, but on the other it was essential that they controlled what the press published if they were to maintain the apartheid status quo.

-In the 1980’s unrest in the townships increased dramatically, and the government responded with ever harsher tactics, often witnessed by the local and international press.
-By the mid 1980s the South African government had decided that the level of press freedom did more harm than good for their cause, and increased censorship and media restrictions severely.
+In the 1980s unrest in the townships increased dramatically, and the government responded with ever harsher tactics, often witnessed by the local and international press.
+By the mid-1980s the South African government had decided that the level of press freedom did more harm than good for their cause, and increased censorship and media restrictions severely.

 A state of emergency was declared in 1985, allowing the executive branch of the government to act against the media without parliamentary approval.
 This control came on top of laws that already restricted reporting on ‘subversive statements’, security force actions, the treatment of political detainees, and boycotts and protests.

 The broad description of what made for a ‘subversive statement’ included everything from encouraging the public to dodge the draft, to encouraging workers to go on strike.
 In addition, newspapers were banned from publishing information on anyone advocating subversion, essentially putting a stop to coverage of the anti-apartheid movement.
 When it came to security force actions, reporters were specifically prohibited from providing any first-hand accounts of political disturbances; they could only use information provided by the government.
-So if a reporter witnessed a shooting involving the police or soldiers, he or she wouldn’t be able report on the story until a version of the event was released by official sources.
+So, if a reporter witnessed a shooting involving the police or soldiers, he or she wouldn’t be able report on the story until a version of the event was released by official sources.

-As the eighties progressed, pressure from the government increased.
+As the 80s progressed, pressure from the government increased.
 In December 1986, the Newspapers Press Union released a statement via the Prime Minister’s office which read, “The press union fully realises that South Africa is being subjected to a many-pronged, but well-coordinated revolutionary onslaught.
 We accept the need to do everything in our power to avoid giving support and encouragement to those seeking revolutionary change by overt as well as covert means”.

 In late January 1986, the South African police were given sweeping permission to censor all media, and just a few months later, in August 1987, Home Affairs Minister, Stoffel Botha, was granted the ability to close any newspaper believed to be fanning revolution for a period of up to three months.
 It was also now required that all reporters register with the government.